ekfliu/GMusicDeduplicate/README.md

 GMusicDeduplicate
 =================

 I am tired of google music keep multiple copies of the same song in my account so was trying to find a way to deduplicate my songs.
 Cannot find anything other than unofficial java api for google music, so I wrote a little app to do this for me.
+Not responsible for anything done by the app, source is there bug fixes and improvement probably not coming from me.